sparklingwaterlemon/quire11ty-test/README.md

 ## Expected behavior

-Quire preview command and npm script should execute without any errors.
+Quire preview command and npm scripts should execute without any errors.

 ## Steps to reproduce

-1. Run Quire preview command or npm run dev on macOS Catalina 10.15.7.
+1. Run Quire preview command or npm scripts on macOS Catalina 10.15.7.

 ## Attempts to solve